sashaNull/OverTheWire-Bandit-Writeup/README.md

 3. Using the appropriate tool to decompress/unzip the files (in this case, gzip or gunzip, bzip2 and tar play a significant role).
 4. Repeat steps 1-3 until you get the file.

-The list of commands I have is as follows; it will be pretty long.
-It does, however, follow the flow that I outlined before.
+The list of commands I have is as below; it will be pretty long.
+It does, however, follow the process that I outlined before.
 To make things simpler to understand, I've included a "line break" after each change in file type.
 I hope it proves useful!

 ### Summary
 ```